by Richard William Nelson | Oct 10, 2013

 Continue Reading

-Blaber presented evidence demonstrating the folding of proteins through a self-assembly origin of life process.
-The fold-ability of proteins into specific structures is essential to perform cellular functions.
-While the team’s approach aligns with Charles Darwin’s theory, protein self-assembly origin of life is competing with the more popular “RNA-first” origin of life theory.
+Proteins’ ability to fold into specific structures is essential to performing cellular functions.
+While the team’s approach aligns with Charles Darwin’s theory, the protein self-assembly origin of life competes with the popular “RNA-first” origin of life theory.

 Continue Reading

-Origin of life“The origin of life on Earth is a scientific problem,” according to WIKIPEDIA, “which is not yet solved.
+“The origin of life on Earth is a scientific problem,” according to WIKIPEDIA, “which is not yet solved.
 There are many ideas but few clear facts.”
-To address this issue, in 2013, Princeton University hosted an international origin of life conference.

-In the nineteenth century, the “spontaneous generation” theory had long been the natural explanation for the origin of life, starting in Greek philosophy.
-Even Charles Darwin, centuries later, in The Origin of Species (1859), endorsed the theory.
+In the nineteenth century, the “spontaneous generation” theory had long been the prevailing natural explanation for the origin of life, dating back to Greek philosophy.
+Even Charles Darwin, centuries later, endorsed the theory in The Origin of Species (1859).

 Continue Reading